tbutz12/DockerMicroServiceGUI/README.md

 ```
 DISPLAY={YourIPAddress:0.0}
 ```
-**Ensure you have some type of server running to execute the graphics, such as Xming or XLaunch if you are on Windows or Mac OSX**
+**Ensure you have some type of server running to execute the graphics, such as Xming or XLaunch if you are on Windows or Mac OSX.**

 To test that this was set correctly, run this command and check for a variable called DISPLAY and make sure it is set to what you set it to above:
 ```